d-smith/notes/aws/security-specialty/04-logging-and-monitoring.md

 Digest Files

+* Logs delivered with a digest file
 * Mechanism to determine if someone has tampered with them, or if they were deleted.
 * Enabled via 'log file integrity checking' when provisoning cloud trail
 * Can validate using the command line
-* SHA-256 Hashing, SHA-256 wutg RSA for digital signing
+* SHA-256 Hashing, SHA-256 with RSA for digital signing

 ## CloudTrail - Protecting Your Logs